Web-App Instruction

 ^ TOP ^

-Miscellaneous Content
+Clinical Content

 Veterinary Urinalysis Interpretation Quiz

-This web app was developed so students could self-assess their capability to correctly interpret canine and feline urinalysis results.
+This web app was developed so students/clinicans could self-assess their capability to correctly interpret canine and feline urinalysis results.
 Following direct or random selection of a clinical case, multiple choice questions regarding interpretation of the urinalysis results are presented.
 Buttons are available to view the results, to choose or reveal the correct answer, and to display normal canine or feline urinalyses for comparison.
 (The web app was designed for smartphones, but it works as well for tablet or computer screens.)